All Episodes

 In other words, when people hear about it, they like the idea.

-Oh, uh people need to hear about it.
+Oh, people need to hear about it.

-I think actually Lauren was mad at you because you weren't going to the doctor and she made you call me, but either way you called.
+I think actually Lauren was mad at you because you weren't going to the doctor and she made you call me, but either way, you called.

-Yeah, we can't take it anymore.
+We can't take it anymore.

 That's the care everybody deserves.

-Um, and now it's the affordable side.
+And now it's the affordable side.

-And we have the support of of patients, physicians, employers, even the insurance companies are benefiting from this.
+And we have the support of patients, physicians, employers, even the insurance companies are benefiting from this.

-All right, when we come back, I want to I want to continue with this, and Dr. Josh Umber and Dr. Doug Nunnamaker, they're both the founders, co-founders of Atlas MD, and here talking about medical cooperatives and fifty bucks a month an adult, ten bucks a month a child, unlimited care.
+And Dr. Josh Umber and Dr. Doug Nunamaker, they're both the founders, co-founders of Atlas MD and here talking about medical cooperatives and 50 bucks a month an adult, $10 a month a child, unlimited care.

 And yeah, I'm sure the pharmaceutical companies are pissed off, but too bad.